 How is SOLARCORE® measured?

-SOLARCORE® isn’t measured in grams the way Thinsulate is.
+SOLARCORE® isn’t measured in grams the way Thinsulate™ is.
 It’s formed in one 2mm thin layer and is added below our boots’ footbed to form a cold-stopping barrier between the sole of the boot and the footbed.
-It’s also added to the toe cap, protecting your toes as well as creating a barrier on the bottom of your feet.
-Thinsulate™; paired with SOLARCORE®; creates the ultimate insulated hunting boot to protect you on your outdoor pursuits.
+It’s also added to the toe cap, protecting your toes and creating a barrier on the bottom of your feet.
+Thinsulate™ paired with SOLARCORE® creates the ultimate insulated hunting boot to protect you on your outdoor pursuits.
 Say goodbye to numb toes!